KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/hexagonal_water_geometry_of_life.md

 ## The Final Geometry

-We do not drink water.
+We do not merely drink water—
-We become it.
+we become it.

 And when that water is hexagonal — ordered, charged, coherent — we remember who we are.